Chronic disease continues to be a critical focus in public health in Canada and globally.

 Each year, about 153,000 Canadians die due to cardiovascular disease, cancer, chronic respiratory disease and diabetes (Chronic Disease Prevention Alliance of Canada, 2004).

 Chronic diseases are estimated to cost the system over $90 billion annually in treatment and lost productivity (Mirolla, 2004).

-Up to 80% of heart disease, stroke and Type 2 diabetes — as well as more than one-third of cancers — could be prevented by eliminating shared risk factors such as smoking, unhealthy diets, physical inactivity and the harmful use of alcohol (International Council of Nurses [ICN], 2010).
+Up to 80 per cent of heart disease, stroke and Type 2 diabetes — as well as more than one-third of cancers — could be prevented by eliminating shared risk factors such as smoking, unhealthy diets, physical inactivity and the harmful use of alcohol (International Council of Nurses [ICN], 2010).

-In Canada, chronic diseases are responsible for 67% of total direct costs in health care and 60% of total indirect costs ($52 billion) as a result of early death, loss of productivity and foregone income (PHAC, 2006).
+In Canada, chronic diseases are responsible for 67 per cent of total direct costs in health care and 60 per cent of total indirect costs ($52 billion) as a result of early death, loss of productivity and foregone income (PHAC, 2006).

-In Canada, chronic conditions account for 67% of direct health care costs (PHAC, 2009).
+In Canada, chronic conditions account for 67 per cent of direct health care costs (PHAC, 2009).